 An ANSI-compliant database uses unbuffered logging.
-When smart-largeobject logging is enabled, all log records (metadata and user data) that pertain to smart large objects are flushed to the log at transaction commit.
-However, user data is not guaranteed to be flushed to its stable storage location at commit time. ◆ When logging is disabled, the database server does not log changes to user data even if the database server logs other database changes.
-However, the database server always logs changes to the metadata.
-Therefore, the database server can still restore the metadata to an action-consistent state.
+When smart-large-object logging is enabled, all log records (metadata and user data) that pertain to smart large objects are flushed to the log at transaction commit.
+However, user data is not guaranteed to be flushed to its stable storage location at commit time.